MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/tap.md

 ---
-title: "Adding a Tap Gesture Gesture Recognizer"
+title: "Adding a tap gesture recognizer"
 description: "This article explains how to use the tap gesture for tap detection in a Xamarin.Forms application.
 Tap detection is implemented with the TapGestureRecognizer class." ms.prod: xamarin ms.assetid: 1D150BAF-4157-49BC-90A0-153323B8EBCF